-With guest appearances from Toby Couling (The Noisettes, Newton Faulkner) and Hana Piranha (Birdseatsbaby) Emily herself offers guitars, keyboards and vocals to the mix.
+With guest appearances from Toby Couling (The Noisettes, Newton Faulkner) and Hana Piranha (Birdseatsbaby) Emily C Smith herself offers guitars, keyboards and vocals to the mix.
 Recorded at The Fold Studios, Forest Hill, South London the EP follows her 2013 debut album Marina’s Laughing.
 We’d also recommend catching the video to her 2012 single Fight Against You with tributes to Bowie and Patti Smith particularly prominent.

 Originally from The Midlands, Emily C Smith has had airplay on BBC 6 Music and currently has a host of London shows booked, including an EP launch show on September 9th at The Harrison.